thanos-io/thanos/docs/components/query-frontend.md

                                  execute in parallel, it should be greater than 0 when query-range.response-cache-config is
                                  configured.
-      --labels.split-interval=24h
-                                 Split labels requests by an interval and execute in parallel, it should be greater than 0 when labels.response-cache-config is
-                                 configured.
       --query-range.max-retries-per-request=5
                                  Maximum number of retries for a single query range request; beyond this, the downstream
                                  error is returned.
-      --labels.max-retries-per-request=5
-                                 Maximum number of retries for a single label/series API request; beyond this, the
-                                 downstream error is returned.
       --query-range.max-query-length=0
                                  Limit the query time range (end - start time) in the query-frontend, 0 disables it.
       --query-range.max-query-parallelism=14
                                  Maximum number of query range requests will be scheduled in parallel by the Frontend.
-      --labels.max-query-parallelism=14
-                                 Maximum number of labels requests will be scheduled in parallel by the Frontend.
       --query-range.response-cache-max-freshness=1m
                                  Most recent allowed cacheable result for query range requests, to prevent caching very recent results that might still be in flux.
-      --labels.response-cache-max-freshness=1m
-                                 Most recent allowed cacheable result for labels requests, to prevent caching very recent
-                                 results that might still be in flux.
       --query-range.partial-response
                                  Enable partial response for query range
                                  requests if no partial_response param is
                                  specified. --no-query-range.partial-response
                                  for disabling.
-      --labels.partial-response  Enable partial response for labels requests if no partial_response param is specified.
-                                 --no-labels.partial-response for disabling.
-      --labels.default-time-range=24h
-                                 The default metadata time range duration for retrieving labels through Labels and Series API when the range parameters are not specified.
       --query-range.response-cache-config-file=<file-path>
                                  Path to YAML file that contains response cache configuration.